sandeepdewangan/1-next-basics/README.md

 - `(..)` - to match segment on one level up
 - `(..)(..)` - to match segment on two level up
 - `(...)` - to match segment from the root app dir

+### Gallery example - Parallel Intercepted Routes

+- When we first load the /gallery url, the next loads the components described in the `layout` file, where modal is returned as null beacause in `default` it is defined as null when initial render.
+The children will be loaded and all the images will be shown.

+- When we click any image, the `@modal` routes intercepts the id.